kampsy/pygwizo/README.md

 pygwizo |pronounced as [pyguizo]| is the Next generation Native Python implementation of the Porter Stemmer algorithm (An algorithm for suffix stripping M.F.Porter 1980 see:
 (http://tartarus.org/martin/PorterStemmer/def.txt).
-pygwizo is difference from other Python implementation because It is extensible and it comes with cool features.
+pygwizo is different from other Python implementation because It is extensible and it comes with cool features.
 It is designed to be extensible, so that developers can easily create new experiences.(see examples below).